OwnMarket/OwnBlockchain/Docs/Nodes/NodeEnvironment.md

 # Own Public Blockchain Node Environment and Configuration

+**NOTE:** For instructions how to use the setup scripts to setup a node, please follow [node setup](NodeSetup.md) document!

-This document describes the standard operating environment, details of the configuration and the process of setting up an instance of the Own public blockchain network node.
+This document describes the standard operating environment, details of the configuration and the high level process of setting up an instance of the Own public blockchain network node.

-While it is important to be aware of the details described in this document, the installation process is mostly automated with scripts.
-For instructions how to use the setup scripts to setup a node, please follow [node setup](NodeSetup.md) document.
+While it is important to be aware of the details described in this document, the installation process is mostly automated with [scripts](NodeSetup.md#scripted-deployment).

 ## Hardware Considerations